The Southern Regional Medical Center (SRMC) Dietetic Internship is a (10-month)

 various fields of dietetics.
 Some have chosen to work in specialty areas

 such as writing for nutrition web sites, nutrition support, geriatrics,

 eating disorders, diabetes, long term care, dialysis, alternative medicine,

 cardiac rehab, private practice, pediatrics, and many others.
 The options

 Skills Development (2 weeks)

 Georgia State University and

-Emory University Hospital interns to prepare you for rotations.
+Emory University Hospital DI programs to prepare interns for rotations.